astropy/astropy-APEs/APE26.rst

 Coordinate frame classes only hold information pertaining to the reference frame they represent and never actual coordinate data in that reference frame.
-This is consistent with our mathematical framework, the reference frame mediates how coordinate data is understood (e.g., distance measures) or interacts (e.g., separation from other coordinates), but the coordinate data itself is actually independent of that
+This is consistent with our mathematical framework, as the reference frame mediates how coordinate data is understood (e.g., distance measures) or interacts (e.g., separation from other coordinates), but the coordinate data itself is actually independent of that